 At 4.5 out of 5, The View from The Shard is highly rated on Tripadvisor.

 Check out a few of the reviews that will help you decide.

 Better than other lookouts I’ve been to

-I had done the London Eye previously, so I was not sure if it was worth going the Shard.
+I had done the London Eye previously, so I was unsure if it was worth going to the Shard.
 But once I arrived at the top and saw the fantastic views I instantly changed my mind!
 It’s much higher up than the London Eye so you can see more.
 I have been to other lookouts (e.g. A’DAM in Amsterdam, TV tower in Berlin) and I have to say The Shard was the best out of them all.
-It was not too crowded, and everything was to a very high standard. – Kiwijamo, Auckland
+It was not too crowded, and everything was to a very high standard.Kiwijamo, Auckland

 This has to be a must-do item when visiting London.
 The views over London are spectacular!
-Also had a drink in the bar, which was great.
-The staff are helpful and friendly.
-Despite the fact it was raining we still enjoyed the views! – Minkygirl, Grantham
+I also had a drink in the bar, which was great.
+The staff is helpful and friendly.
+Despite the fact it was raining we still enjoyed the views!Minkygirl, Grantham

-Facts about View from the Shard
+FAQs about the View from the Shard

 Popular attractions in London